 3. Celebrate the autumnal equinox with moon cakes.

 China and Vietnam celebrate the Moon Festival, or Mid-Autumn Festival, which is on the full moon nearest the equinox.
 On a lunar calendar, it’s the 15th day of the eighth lunar month.
 Parts of the celebrations include gazing at the moon and eating moon cakes; in the southern United States, Moon Pies are often used in place of moon cakes.
 A similar holiday in Korea is called “Chuseok.”

 Michaelmas is the Catholic feast of the Archangel Michael.
-Some traditions use this feast day to celebrate other archangels: Michael, Gabriel, Uriel, and Raphael as the Feast of the Angels.
-The feast day is September 29, which is celebrated as the beginning of fall in some places.
-It is thought that the feast was set near the autumn equinox as a Christian version of previous pagan celebrations.
+Some traditions use this feast day to celebrate other archangels—Michael, Gabriel, Uriel, and Raphael—as the Feast of the Angels.
+The feast day is September 29; it’s thought the feast was set near the autumn equinox as a Christian version of previous pagan celebrations.
 In England, it was a time of transitions, as servants were paid their wages after the harvest, and workers scrambled to find new employment contracts.
 The employment fairs that facilitated this custom became an opportunity for community celebration.